VJPratley/Simple-OLS-Linear-Regression/README.md

 Simple OLS Linear Regression is a Python package for performing Ordinary Least Squares (OLS) regression.
 Written mainly to teach me how to write a package and use git.

+Pandas and NumPy are needed to run use this package.

 ## Installation
 In the command line, type
 ```bash